SerjMartin/Rock-Paper-Scissors/README.md

     .
 I want to be able to use the website on any device.
     .
 I want to easily navigate and to have fun achieving points.
     .
 I want to be able to leave comments.
+    .
+I want to be able easily to understand the game.

 ## Features